chzh1418/ATACFlow/docs/output.md

 ## Pipeline overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:
+* [Trim_Galore](#trim_galore) - apply quality and adaptor tirmming to FastQ files.
 * [FastQC](#fastqc) - read quality control
 * [MultiQC](#multiqc) - aggregate report, describing results of the whole pipeline

+## Trim Galore
+[Trim_Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) requires Cutadapt and FastQC to trim adaptors as well as quality control.
+It can remove sequences if they are too short after trimming or if only one of the paired end reads survived after trimming.
+For further reading and documentation see the [Trim_Galore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)

 ## FastQC
 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your reads.
 It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
 You get information about adapter contamination and other overrepresented sequences.